 After a 13-year wait, “Avatar: The Way of Water” delves into the journey of original “Avatar” main character Jake Sully’s family through adversity and loss.
 Director James Cameron builds a spiritual and visually compelling world in this sequel that stars Sam Worthington and Zoe Saldaña.
 Nominated for best picture, the film is still in theaters and is not yet available for streaming.

 Swedish filmmaker Ruben Östlund has created a prickly social satire examining race, wealth, social class and inequality and secured a best director nomination in the process.
 It stars the late Charlbi Dean and Harris Dickinson as a model/influencer couple who end up on a sponsored yacht trip with other wealthy guests.
 Chaos ensues when the yacht gets stuck in the middle of a storm and the guests end up on a deserted island.
 The film later focuses on maid-turned-ringleader Abigail, played by Dolly De Leon.
-The film is nominated for best picture and it is available to rent on YouTube, Apple TV and Amazon.
+The film is nominated for best picture and is available to rent on YouTube, Apple TV and Amazon.

 Three nominations.
-Still in theaters.
+Paramount+.

 Best supporting actress nominee.
 Disney+.